Read about our story - starting over 40 years ago as a result of the new ADR Regulations, we've morped into the UK's no. 1 ADR Supplier!

 The size and the scale of their operations raised the issue of how to manage the ordering, distribution and control of the uniforms for large numbers of users across multiple sites.

-To assist the larger customers, the Lynx Order Management system was created.
+To assist the larger customers, the Lynx-Intellisafe Order Management system was created.
 Its features reduce administration time and ensure that the correct items are issued to staff, setting a new industry standard for uniform software.

 Staff across multiple sites can then receive Individually wrapped and named Packs giving them a hassle-free solution.